Tottenham Hotspur (Superleague Formula team): 2008 season

-In the 2008 Superleague Formula season Tottenham finished 11th overall in the standings.
-The Tottenham driver was Duncan Tappy in all rounds except the 2008 Estoril Superleague Formula round where Dominik Jackson was driving.
-The team's best placing was 2nd in the 2nd race of the 2008 Zolder Superleague Formula round.
+In the 2008 Superleague Formula season, Tottenham finished eleventh overall in the standings.
+The Tottenham driver was Duncan Tappy in all rounds except the 2008 Estoril Superleague Formula round, where Dominik Jackson was driving.
+The team's best placing was second in the second race of the 2008 Zolder Superleague Formula round.

 2009 season

-For the 2009 Superleague Formula season Craig Dolby was confirmed as the driver and Alan Docking Racing would now operate the team.
+For the 2009 Superleague Formula season, Craig Dolby was confirmed as the driver and Alan Docking Racing would now operate the team.
 Dolby drove for the Anderlecht team the previous year.

-At the Donington Park course Dolby finished the grid in sixth place.
-The first race Dolby finished fifth place and the second race in fourth place.
+At the Donington Park course, Dolby finished the grid in sixth place.
+In the first race, Dolby finished fifth place and, in the second race, in fourth place.

 2010 season

-The 2010 season started off at Silverstone and in the first race of 25 laps Craig Dolby took first position on the podium.
-After two races Tottenham had a lead of 48 out of 50 points.
+The 2010 season started off at Silverstone and, in the first race of 25 laps, Craig Dolby took first position on the podium.
+After two races, Tottenham had a lead of 48 out of 50 points.

-By the end of the season Dolby finished as runner-up and had been reported to have earned €1.8 million.
+By the end of the season, Dolby finished as runner-up and had been reported to have earned €1.8 million.